Thinking of You (Katy Perry song): Background and composition

 "Thinking of You" was written by Perry in 2002 and produced by Butch Walker.
 Amateur video of Perry performing an entirely acoustic version at the Hotel Café in Los Angeles as early as 2006 is available on YouTube.
 The song has been described as a soft rock ballad that was compared to Alanis Morissette and Evanescence.
 An audio video of the song was officially uploaded to Perry's YouTube channel on June 12, 2008.
 After music video premiere in December 2008, "Thinking of You" was chosen as the third single promoting the album, seeing its first official release on January 12, 2009, when it debuted on the US mainstream radio stations.
 The next month, the single was issued to American hot adult contemporary format, on February 10.
 In following weeks, "Thinking of You" received both digital and physical releases, with a CD being released first in Germany by Capitol Records, and later to whole Europe by EMI Music Publishing.
 On March 9, original and acoustic versions of the song were released on iTunes collectively, and separately on Amazon.
 Later that month, another CDs were released in the United Kingdom and France.

 According to digital sheet music published at Musicnotes.com by Sony-ATV Music Publishing, the song is written in the key of E major and the tempo moves at 76 beats per minute.
 Perry's vocal range in the song spans from the low note of G♯_{3} to the higher note of C_{5}.
-According to Perry, the lyrics of the song are about a break-up after which she doesn't want to move on but has no choice, and is thinking about her ex-boyfriend while she is with her current lover.
+According to Perry, the lyrics of the song are about a break-up after which she does not want to move on but has no choice, and is thinking about her ex-boyfriend while she is with her current lover.
 Perry describes her former lover as "perfection" and feels disgusted with herself when she kisses her current boyfriend, calling him second best in comparison.